rjbaraldi/rjbaraldi.github.io/_pages/misc.md

 <!-- # Header one -->

 ## Running
-I spend a lot of time moving around in straight or slightly curved lines, or on the street in perhaps too-short shorts.
+I spend a lot of time moving around in straight or slightly curved lines, or on the street in perhaps too-short courses.
 I'm an active member of [Club Northwest](https://www.clubnorthwest.org/).
 As a member, I help out with local races and occasionally travel places to race for them around the country (and occasionally in Canada).

 <!-- ### Header three -->